 Contracts may be awarded by value, material, nature and other criteria.
-Notwithstanding, the value of the contract is one of the main criteria.
+Notwithstanding, the value of the contract is one of the main award criteria.

-For awarding authorities within the traditional public sector or that are considered to be governed by public law, the value thresholds are:
+For awarding authorities within the traditional public sector or governed by public law, the value thresholds are:

-- For provision of services contracts, goods supply or leasing contracts: - direct award may be adopted for contracts whose value is below €20,000; - prior consultation may be adopted for contracts whose value is below €75,000; - public tender or limited tender with prior qualification (or negotiation procedure or competitive dialogue when respective conditions are met) without notice in the Official Journal of the European Union ("OJEU") may be adopted for contracts whose value is below the European thresholds (€139,000 or €214,000, depending on whether the awarding authority is the State or other entities, respectively). - For public works contracts: - direct award may be adopted for contracts whose value is below €30,000; - prior consultation may be adopted for contracts whose value is below €150,000 for prior consultations; - public tender or limited tender with prior qualification (or negotiation procedure or competitive dialogue when the respective conditions are met) without notice in the OJEU may be adopted for contracts whose value is below the European thresholds (€5,350,000). - For other types of contract: - direct award may be adopted for contracts whose value is below €50,000; and - prior consultation may be adopted for contracts whose value is below €100,000 (€100,000 was also the previous threshold for direct award).
+- For provision of services contracts, goods supply or leasing contracts: - direct award may be adopted for contracts whose value is below €20,000; - prior consultation may be adopted for contracts whose value is below €75,000; and - public tender or limited tender with prior qualification (or negotiation procedure or competitive dialogue when respective conditions are met) without notice in the Official Journal of the European Union ("OJEU") may be adopted for contracts whose value is below the European thresholds (€139,000 or €214,000, depending on whether the awarding authority is the State or another public entity, respectively). - For public works contracts: - direct award may be adopted for contracts whose value is below €30,000; - prior consultation may be adopted for contracts whose value is below €150,000; and - public tender or limited tender with prior qualification (or negotiation procedure or competitive dialogue when the respective conditions are met) without notice in the OJEU may be adopted for contracts whose value is below the European thresholds (€5,350,000). - For other types of contract: - direct award may be adopted for contracts whose value is below €50,000; and - prior consultation may be adopted for contracts whose value is below €100,000.